invictus-ir/Microsoft-Extractor-Suite/README.md

 To import the Microsoft-Extractor-Suite:
 > Import-Module .\Microsoft-Extractor-Suite.psd1

 You must sign-in to Microsoft 365 or Azure depending on your use case before running the functions.
-To sign in, use the cmdlets:
+To sign in, use one of the cmdlets:
 > Connect-M365

 > Connect-Azure